The Belly Button Piercing: Everything You Need to Know

 Stay away from the beach.
 Warm areas are where belly piercings shine.
 However, while it’s healing, you need to keep it away from pools, standing water, sandy areas, and anywhere that might bring in harmful bacteria.
 Sandy beaches can bring foreign particles into the piercing, which could cause infection.
 Opt to sit by the pool instead (but don’t go into the water until you’re fully healed).

 Make sure your initial jewelry is the right size.
 Rejection and migration can occur in any piercing, but it seems to be relatively common in the navel piercing.
 Rejection can happen for many reasons—such as using cheap metal for your jewelry—but often it comes down to the size of your jewelry.
 Make sure that your barbell is long enough to leave room for swelling and small enough that the weight of it won’t pull on your piercing.
-Wait to opt for dangle jewelry until your piercing is fully healed.
+Wait to opt for dangle belly button rings until your piercing is fully healed.
 If you suspect that you’re rejecting the jewelry, visit your piercer as soon as possible so that they can give you options.
 Rejected jewelry is rarely life-threatening, but it will leave permanent scars.

 Conduct a saline soak or salt bath daily.
 The location of the navel piercing makes it difficult to keep clean, but there is an easy solution to this.
 Either mix your own sea salt solution—it’s imperative that you make sure that the solution is properly mixed, uses only distilled water and non-iodized salt, and is stored in a sterile environment—or purchase a piercing aftercare saline solution.
-Put the solution in a small paper cup, large enough to accommodate your belly jewelry, lean over the cup to dip your piercing inside, and press the rim of the cup to your belly, suctioning the cup to your body.
+Put the solution in a small paper cup, large enough to accommodate your belly button jewelry, lean over the cup to dip your piercing inside, and press the rim of the cup to your belly, suctioning the cup to your body.
 For the duration of the 5-minute soak, you can then (carefully) move around with the cup on your belly.

 Be careful with your clothing.
 New belly jewelry is so easily snagged.
 A massive snare could rip the jewelry completely out of your belly button.
 Even small snags shouldn’t be ignored; habitual tugging at the jewelry could cause hypertrophic scarring or other complications that will affect you long term.
 Choose clothing items with few things to snag on.
 Make sure you wear baggier clothing that won’t press or tug at the jewelry.
 If you’re concerned, you can always cover the jewelry with a large bandage to avoid snagging during healing.